instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+## Jan 25

+- backing up Raspi to a new 16 gb microSD card

+goals:
+- connect to wifi
+- download the codebase

+## Jan 23

+Happy 2023!

+- met with Michael and Katarina today
+- outlined goals for the semester

 ## Dec 8
 - Trying to solve the issue caused by interrupted running of `rpi-update` from last week
 - No progress